-The Fossestien Waterfall Trail, also known as The Waterfall Path, is a total of 21 kilometers long hiking trail.
+The Fossestien Waterfall Trail, also known as The Waterfall Path, is a total of 13 miles (21 kilometers) long hiking trail.
 The walking route along the Gaula River passes 14 waterfalls and 7 lakes.
 The Fossestien hiking trail runs from Tornesstølen to Eldal.
 There are also parking spaces along the way at Longestølen and Likholefossen, so it is possible to walk part of the trail.

 The above attractions are all along the road trip Gaularfjellet between Balestrand and Vik, before the route splits into the Fylkesvei 610 towards Sande and the Fylkesvei 613 towards Moskog.

 The Vallestadfossen is a special and powerful waterfall.
 It is almost 90 meters high in total and looks picturesque.
 You can park your vehicle along the road to go to the waterfall.
 In the past, the power of the waterfall was used to power a hydroelectric power station, sawmills and mills, among other things.

 The Vallestadfossen is located along the road trip Gaularfjellet (Fylkesvei 613) towards Moskog, miles (kilometers) after the junction with the Fylkesvei 610.